voxpupuli/voxpupuli.github.io/openvox/install.md

           * `yum autoremove <packagename>`
     * You might also consider (carefully) cleaning up unused dependencies afterwards by running `apt` or `yum` autoremove without a package name.

-You do not need to purge the configuration files because OpenVox will continue to use them unchanged.
-However, you should consider making backups.
-Likewise, you do not need to remove the `[apt|yum].puppet.com` repositories although the only thing you'll be able to use them for going forward is installing historical Puppet releases.
+You do not need to remove the `[apt|yum].puppet.com` repositories although the only thing you'll be able to use them for going forward is installing historical Puppet releases.

 ## Installation